 About the Penn Theatre

-Located in the heart of downtown Plymouth, the historic Penn Theatre seats 402 and offers a unique single-screen cinema experience featuring current second run movies, independent films, classic film festivals, school field trips, occasional live musical performances and facility rentals for community groups and corporate events (dates subject to availability).
+Located in the heart of downtown Plymouth, the historic Penn Theatre seats 402 and offers a unique single-screen cinema experience featuring current second run movies, independent films, classic film festivals, school field trips and occasional live musical performances.
 The Penn Theatre is managed by the Friends of the Penn, a federally recognized non-profit organization.

 History of the Penn Theatre